apexDev37/Vue-TaskTracker/README.md

 ## License
 For a repository to indeed be open source, you'll need to _license_ it so that others are free to use, change, and distribute the software.
 This project ensures this using the [MIT license].
-Find the full original text version of the license [here].
+Find the full original text version of the license [here](./LICENSE).
 Follow the instructions to apply the right to your repository.